I couldn’t believe it: a monkey had shat in my breakfast.

 We reached the base of the volcano after a bumpy ride through the cool morning air, and began the mad rush of organising everything we needed to before my trek.
 I handed my permit to a member of staff in the office, found the luggage room to leave my backpack in, and peed in the worst toilet in the world.
 Side note: I’ve never had so many people unlike my Facebook page after posting a photo!
 Turns out people don’t like to hear about my urine pooling around my hiking boots.

 Only mildly traumatised by the experience, it was time to meet my porter, cook, guides, and rangers.
 I paid $5 for a wooden walking pole, then we gathered in a huddle for our briefing.

-Before I had time to mentally prepare for the challenge that lay ahead of me, we were walking, and I was waving my walking pole around because I had no idea what to do with it.
+Before I had time to mentally prepare for the challenge that lay ahead of me, suddenly, we were walking, and I was waving my walking pole around because it turned out I had no idea what to do with it.

 This first segment was a warm-up stage of the hike: just a 45-minute trek over reasonably flat ground in the jungle.
 This was the easiest section of the hike, although the fact that I found it surprisingly challenging didn’t bode well.
-The hike starts at 2,000 metres, which I knew from previous experiences at altitude, my body found hard to acclimate to.
+The hike starts at 2,000 metres, which my body found hard to acclimate to.

 This was a time to chat to the people in the group, to find out where we were all from and what the hell had brought us to the Congo to climb an active volcano.